mh-cbon/jsoner/README.e.md

 Following code is the generated implementation of a typed slice of `Tomate`.

 #### > {{cat "demo/json_vegetables_gen.go" | color "go"}}

+Following code is the generated implementation of a jsoner `Controller` that uses conventionend variable name.

+#### > {{cat "demo/json_controller_gen.go" | color "go"}}

+#### Conventionned variable name

+`jsoner` reads and interprets input params to determine where/how the request body should be decoded.

+In that matters it looks up for variable named `reqBody`, if such variable is found, then the body is decoded according to its type.
+Other parameters are passed/received untouched.

+If such variable is not found, it is assumed that all parameters are to be decoded from the request body.

 # Recipes